jt-ziolo/TypeScriptDataStructuresAndAlgorithms/README.md

 |---|---|---|---|---|
 | Singly Linked List | O(n) | O(n) | O(1)[^1] | O(1)[^2] |

-[^1]: When the node prior to the target position is stored, or is the root node.
+[^1]: When a reference is available to a node which neighbors the insertion point.
-[^2]: When the node to be removed is stored, or is the root node.
+[^2]: When a reference is available to the node being removed, or one of its neighbors.

 **Expected-Case Time Complexity**
 (for those data structures where it differs from the worst-case)